 INTO - English Language Course(QSIS ELEMENT IS EMPTY)

-Studying for a degree in Chemistry at Queen‘s will assist you in developing the core skills and employment-related experiences that are valued by employers, professional organisations and academic
+Studying for a degree in Chemistry with Industry at Queen's will assist you in developing the core skills and employment-related experiences that are valued by employers, professional organisations and academic institutions.
+Graduates from this degree at Queen's are well regarded by many employers (local, national and international) and over half of all graduate jobs are now open to graduates of any discipline, including chemistry.

 Additional Awards Gained(QSIS ELEMENT IS EMPTY)